 Why do I not make stir fry more often?
 I went from being a near stir fry virgin to eating it every day for two weeks straight.
 Still.Not.Sick.Of.It.
 The best part about this meal is that is has everything you need in one bowl.
 My favorite kind of dish!

-You’ve got a boat load of veggies, whole grain brown rice, healthy fats from the olive oil, and oodles of protein from the edamame.
-You don’t have to waste precious brain power thinking about side dishes because this easy vegetable teriyaki stir fry has everything you ever need and more!
+You’ve got a boatload of veggies, whole grain brown rice, healthy fats from the olive oil, and oodles of protein from the edamame.
+You don’t have to waste precious brain power thinking about side dishes because this veggie stir fry has everything you ever need and more!

 - 2 tbsp olive oil

 - 3 cloves garlic, minced

 - 1 cup sliced bell pepper (I used frozen)

 - 1 large head broccoli, chopped into florets

 - 2 cups cooked brown rice or quinoa (I used frozen)

 - 1 cup edamame (I used frozen)

 - Sliced green onions, optional for garnish